 The University maintains a list of capital investment projects approved by the Board of Regents requesting funding from the state legislature.
 These building and infrastructure projects align with the strategic goals of the University to recruit and retain the best and brightest students, to recruit and support innovative and world class faculty and staff, and to inspire innovation, exploration and discovery, all while being responsible stewards of resources.

-$55 million in state funding
+$100 million in state funding

 Maximize the effectiveness and extend the life of the University of Minnesota's 29 million square feet of infrastructure.
 The University allocates HEAPR funding systemwide using a formula based on total campus square footage and facility condition.
-HEAPR projects fall into four categories: (1) health, safety, and accessibility; (2) building systems; (3) utility infrastructure; and (4) energy efficiency.
+Projects fall into four categories: (1) health, safety, and accessibility; (2) building systems; (3) utility infrastructure; and (4) energy efficiency.

-$18 million in state funding
+$27.2 million in state funding

-$4 million in state funding
+$66.7 million in state funding